• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Not to be confused with the dairy-free almond milk, Badam Paal (Badam Milk) is created by simmering milk with almond paste, saffron, cardamom, and sugar.
 It comes together relatively easily and is perfect for any time of year.
-During the winter months, serve warm straight from the stove and allow to chill first during the summer to help cool off during those blistering hot days.
+During the winter months, serve the drink warm straight from the stove.
+Allow it to chill first during the summer to help cool off during those blistering hot days.

 Adjust the sugar more or less to taste.
 To add a bit of color, I like to garnish the tops with an additional pinch of saffron and cardamom along with a sprinkling of dried rose petals.